muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 among other Turkic nations causing trouble for Russia was a God-sent for Brits.
-In this narrative the nomadic Turk who is foreign to this "new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating animonities which British diplomats could exploit such as in Cyprus) with the added bonus of once in a while they could cause some change all the way Central Asia, Caucuses, even Xinjang.
+In this narrative the nomadic Turk who is foreign to this "new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating additional animonsiities which could be exploited such as in Cyprus) with the added bonus of once in a while they could cause some change all the way Central Asia, Caucuses, even Xinjang.